Updated 11th Dec 2014; This restaurant is closed according to Urbanspoon.com.

 The word cendol refers to the greenish pandan flavored starch noodles at the bottom.
 This is served with coconut milk and palm sugar (the Malaysians insist on calling this gula melaka while the Indons calls this Gula Jawa!) — that is all one need to call this Cendol.
 This is a great drink for a hot day.
 It is a rich but not overly sweet drink.
 The cendol here is served with a tinge of saltiness which adds a bit of a element of surprise.

 The gift of Indonesia to the world is their excellent coffee beans.
 While Indonesia is far from being the top producing coffee in the world, their contribution is in the word “Java” which refers to the main island of Java in Indonesia.
-I wrote a sentence or two on another Indonesia Coffee called Kopi Luwak, proportedly the most expensive coffee beans in the world at More on following page.
-Click here to continue reading
+I wrote a sentence or two on another Indonesia Coffee called Kopi Luwak, proportedly the most expensive coffee beans in the world at Continue reading